- Halls-Bascom Professor of English

 - E-mail Karen Britland

-The Tragedy of Mariam, the Fair Queen of Jewry is a Jacobean closet drama by Elizabeth Tanfield Cary.
-First published in 1613, it was the first work by a woman to be published under her real name.
-Never performed during Cary's lifetime, and apparently never intended for performance, the Senecan revenge tragedy tells the story of Mariam, the second wife of Herod.
-A new introduction includes recent criticism and new developments in theatre history and scholarship.
+The Tragedy of Mariam, the Fair Queen of Jewry is a Jacobean play written by Elizabeth Tanfield Cary.
+First published in 1613, it was the first original tragedy written in English by a woman.
+Never performed during Cary's lifetime, and perhaps not intended for performance, it tells the story of Mariam, the second wife of King Herod.
+This new edition is accessible for students and contains an up-to-date introduction that discusses the current state of scholarship on the play.

 Cambridge University Press

 Drama at the Courts of Queen Henrietta Maria considers Queen Henrietta Maria's patronage of drama in England in the light of her French heritage.
-Karen Britland challenges a common view of Henrietta Maria as a meddlesome and frivolous woman whose actions contributed to the outbreak of the English civil wars by showing how she was consistent in her allegiances to her family and friends, and how her cultural and political positions were reflected in the plays and court masques she sponsored.
+Britland challenges a common view of Henrietta Maria as a meddlesome woman whose actions contributed to the outbreak of the English civil wars and demonstrates how the queen consort's cultural and political positions were reflected in the plays and court masques she sponsored.
+She also provides new information about Henrietta Maria's civil war exile.